-Are you a beginner in gardening, let us understand what is urban gardening, benefits of urban gardening, and various urban gardening tips.
+Are you a beginner in gardening? let us understand what is urban gardening, the benefits of urban gardening, and various urban gardening tips.

 Urban gardening encapsulates a number of gardening techniques that are used for this one type of method.
 Some urban gardening techniques include: